jaghaimo/starpocalypse/README.md

 1. Add Ground Defences to all non-player markets, raider bases included.
 1. Additionally, add Orbital Station and Patrol HQ to all non-player, non-hidden markets that did not have them, or did not have any of their upgrades...
-1. And make sure that the above two are met throughout your playthrough (via a transient listener).
+1. And make sure that the above two are met at all times (via a transient listener).

 Two files regulate station additions (`station*.csv`): faction map which points which station tech to use depending on faction, and database file that is needed to prevent stations being added multiple times.